Chapter 1 : Teardrop

 His master, his boss, had betrayed him.

-A part of Snape knew this would happen all along.
+A part of Severus knew this would happen all along.
 But even seeing your worst enemy die is not something you want to witness.

 Wouldn’t believe it is a better way of putting it.

 He’d never get to see those green eyes again, except in his dreams.

 That’s why Severus found himself at Godric’s Hollow, the night it happened.

 He found each step of the staircase harder than the last, each footstep as hard as a marathon.